MrMoneyInTheBank/poker/README.md

 # Poker Game

-A C++ implementation of a poker deck management system with card drawing, shuffling, and deck manipulation capabilities.
+A C++ implementation of a poker game system with robust deck, player, and table management capabilities.

 ## Overview